fatlotus/isis/README.md

 Contributing
 ------------

-You are welcome to fork the code and submit
+You are welcome to fork the code and submit reports, as necessary.